 How much will this cost?

 Landlords are no longer eligible for government ‘green deal funding’ and for non-domestic property you will need to pay for any improvement work yourself.
-For domestic properties, the rules are not as clear cut, however the regulations suggest that only if funding is obtained should the landlord complete improvements.
+For domestic properties, the rules are not as clear cut.
+However, the regulations suggest that only if funding is obtained should the landlord complete improvements.

 How long do I have to make these improvements?

 The enforcement does require trading standard officers to have notice of any breach and, aside from the inspection of properties, it is difficult to envisage exactly how these regulations will be enforced.
-However as with any regulation, err on the side of caution; the government has signaled this change to the sub-standard rating and it is sure to continue to progress.
+However as with any regulation, err on the side of caution.
+The government has signaled this change to the sub-standard rating and it is sure to continue to progress.

 How can I make sure I do this correctly?

-How Barcan+Kirby can help you
+How our landlord solicitors can help you